This is for the hummus lovers that do not own a food processor or a professional blender.

 - Add lemon juice, olive oil and spices to the chickpeas and mix well.

 - Store in the refrigerator for 3-5 days.

 - Easy Campfire Trail Mix for Kids

 - Raw and Vegan Chickpea Cookie Dough (GF, Sugar Free)

 As early as 6 months old, I introduced my girls solids, and this was one of them.
 By the time they turned one, I had them eating it with crackers or veggies.

 get your FREE guide right here.

-Serve when guests are over, impress, entertain, and don’t forget to brag that you made this hummus yourself.
-It’s high in iron and a great healthy snack for the whole family.
-Add it to your child’s lunchbox, or make a habit of snacking on this in the new year.
+Hummus is high in iron and a great healthy snack for the whole family.
+Add it to your child’s lunchbox, or make a habit of snacking healthy in the new year.

 How to Make Homemade Hummus Without a Food Processor

 - In a microwave safe bowl, heat the chickpeas on for 2-3 minutes, until soft and tender.